magpylib/magpylib/docs/_pages/docu/docu_physics.md

 (phys-remanence)=
 ### Modelling a datasheet magnet

-The material remanence, often found in data sheets, simply corresponds to the material magnetization/polarizaion when not under the influence of external fields.
+The material remanence, often found in data sheets, simply corresponds to the material magnetization/polarization when not under the influence of external fields.
 This can never happen, as the material itself generates a magnetic field.
 Such self-interactions result in self-demagnetization that can be approximated using the demagnetization factors and the material permeability (or susceptibility).

 For example, a cube with 1 mm sides has a demagnetization factor is 0.333, see [magpar.net](http://www.magpar.net/static/magpar/doc/html/demagcalc.html).
-When the remanence field of this cube is 1 T, and its suszetibility is 0.1, the magnetization resulting from self-interaction is reduced to 1 T - 0.3333*0.1 T = 0.9667 T, assuming linear material laws.
+When the remanence field of this cube is 1 T, and its susceptibility is 0.1, the magnetization resulting from self-interaction is reduced to 1 T - 0.3333*0.1 T = 0.9667 T, assuming linear material laws.

 It must be understood that the change in magnetization resulting from self-interaction has a homogeneous contribution which is approximated by the demagnetization factor, and an inhomogeneous contribution which cannot be modeled easily with analytical solutions.
 The inhomogeneous part, however, is typically an order of magnitude lower than the homogenous part.
 You can use the Magpylib extension [Magpylib material response](https://github.com/magpylib/magpylib-material-response) to model the self-interactions.